yokiano/code_controller/README.md

 1. Information pane - displays a dynamically updated strings (ccInfo).
 1. Real time plotter (ccPlot).
 1. Local configuration - Save/Load values to/from a automatically created config file.
 Controllers are initialized with the previously saved value on startup.
 1. Remove and Refactor - after you finish to use a control normally you would go back to the source code to remove the gui elelemnts declarations manually.
 Instead of doing so this feature will remove a controller from the gui panel and will replace the source code declaration of that controller automatically with the current controller value.
 Use with care.
+1. Fast resizing - The UI panel is designed for quick resizing and placement so you will spend less time dealing with layouting your windows and panes.

 Watch a 2 minutes show case video that explains most of what you need to know about CC: